oliviafan0703/Microfinance-Case-Study/README.md

 - Gain proficiency linking records between multiple large data sets
 - Develop skills for the analysis of panel data
  - Learn methods for handling time to event data

+# Case Study Goals

+- Quantify relationships between various sociodemographic and geographic factors and risk of default during the period 2005-2012
+- Quantify relationships between various sociodemographic and geographic factors and time to default (often censored) during the period 2005-2012
+- Help inform potential investors by estimating the probability of default

+# Data
+Key data sets:
+- loans_clean.csv: 97,183 records summarizing information for each loan and associated borrowers
+- lenders_clean.csv: 125,580 records containing primarily information about the lenders and their motivations
+- loan_schedule.csv: 1,328,739 records detailing the agreed upon loan repayment schedule for each loan
+- loan_repayments.csv: 756,214 records detailing realized loan repayments